Quickstart: Create your first workflow by using Azure Logic Apps - Azure portal

-From either the parameters list or the Add dynamic content list, select Feed title to include the RSS item title.
+From the Add dynamic content list, select Feed title to include the RSS item title.

 When you're done, the email subject looks like this example:

-If a "For each" loop appears on the designer, then you selected a field that contains an array, for example, the categories-item field.
-For these kinds of fields, the designer automatically adds this loop around the action that references that field.
+If a "For each" loop appears on the designer, then you selected a token for an array, for example, the categories-Item token.
+For these kinds of tokens, the designer automatically adds this loop around the action that references that token.
 That way, your logic app performs the same action on each array item.
-To remove the loop, choose the ellipses (...) on the loop's title bar, then choose Delete.
+To remove the loop, select the ellipses (...) on the loop's title bar, then select Delete.

-In the Body box, enter this text, and select these fields for the email body.
+In the Body box, enter this text, and select these tokens for the email body.
 To add blank lines in an edit box, press Shift + Enter.

 Save your logic app.